casdoor/casdoor-website/docs/how-to-connect/sdk.md

 - `CheckUserPassword(auth.User)`: check user's password.

 These functions are implemented by making RESTful calls against `Casdoor Public API`.
 If a function is not provided in Casdoor Backend SDK, you can make RESTful calls by yourself.

+### 6. **(Optional)** Manage Applications via SDK

+Casdoor SDKs also provide functions to manage applications programmatically:

+- `AddApplication()`: create a new application.
+- `GetApplication(name string)`: get an application by name.
+- `GetApplications()`: get all applications.
+- `UpdateApplication()`: update an application.
+- `DeleteApplication()`: delete an application.

+When creating applications via SDK using `AddApplication()`, Casdoor automatically initializes essential fields with sensible defaults.
+This includes signup items (ID, Username, Display name, Password, Confirm password, Email, Phone, Agreement), signin items, and signin methods.
+This ensures applications created programmatically work correctly in the UI without requiring manual configuration of these basic settings.